mcruz206/LearnAI-Bootcamp/lab01.2-luis_and_search/README.md

 ### Lab: Register your bot with the Bot Connector

-Now, go to a web browser and navigate to [http://dev.botframework.com](http://dev.botframework.com).
+Go to a web browser and navigate to [http://dev.botframework.com](http://dev.botframework.com).
 Click [Register a bot](https://dev.botframework.com/bots/new).
 Fill out your bot's name, handle, and description.
 Your messaging endpoint will be your Azure website URL with "api/messages" appended to the end, like https://testpicturebot.azurewebsites.net/api/messages.

 ![Bot Registration](./resources/assets/BotRegistration.jpg)